hmajid2301/articles/35. Gatsby source git/README.md

 This is the same process that I use to manage [this repo](https://gitlab.com/hmajid2301/articles).

 So what this entails is the source code for my Gatsby site is in a repo called `portfolio-site` on Gitlab.
-Then I have another repo for all of the blog posts (in markdown) called `articles`.
+Then I have another repo for all of my blog posts (in markdown) called `articles`.
 During build time of the Gatsby blog, we will import the markdown files from our `articles` git repo and use it as a source of data for our Gatsby blog.